About Janet

 I began to specialise in musculoskeletal medicine and orthopaedics from 1997 onwards; developing skills in treating all manner of complaints, from arthritic joints to sports injuries, spinal pain to occupational disorders.
 Since 2002 I have worked in the private sector where, in addition to my musculoskeletal workload, I also worked with some of our region’s specialist orthopaedic surgeons, many of whom are nationally and internationally recognised.
 I have had broad ranging experience in post operative rehabilitation following hip, knee, shoulder, spinal and foot/ankle surgeries.

 I worked as a first contact physiotherapist in general practice, seeing patients without the need for the involvement of the doctor.
 This role requires experience and confidence in musculoskeletal diagnosis and management.
-Additionally, a good working knowledge of medical problems is essential to guide patients to appropriate services.
+A good working knowledge of medical problems is essential to guide patients to appropriate services.

 Alongside my physiotherapy skills I gained a qualification in Pilates (APPI matwork certified instructor) in 2011.
 The school of Pilates I trained with was formed by physiotherapists who took the original Pilates repertoire and modified it to make it more suitable for patients with musculoskeletal problems.
 I use Pilates regularly with my patients as part of rehabilitation.